inovex/attractify/docs/README.md

 ### Backend

 The backend can be started with a local Go installation.
-In the backend there are different services that perform different tasks.
+In the backend there are different services that perform different tasks:

 - `server` - This provides the API and delivers the frontend.
 - `cron` - Takes care of the regular execution of routine jobs.